gngdb/pytorch-minimize/README.md

 Use [`scipy.optimize.minimize`][scipy] as a PyTorch Optimizer.

-*Warning*: this project is mostly a proof of concept and not intended for deployment to anything (for example, parameter arrays will be shuttled on and off the GPU between numpy and PyTorch if the GPU is used, which may be slow).
+*Warning*: this project is a proof of concept and is not necessarily reliable, although [the code](./pytorch_minimize/optim.py) (that's all of it) is small enough to be readable.

 Quickstart
 ----------

-The dependencies are `pytorch` and `scipy`.
-In a python environment, install either by installing from the github repository:
+Dependencies:

+* `pytorch`
+* `scipy`

+The following install procedure isn't going to check these are installed.

+This package can be installed with pip directly from Github:

 ```
 python -m pip install git+https://github.com/gngdb/pytorch-minimize.git